Promotion Rules in Magento 2: Comprehensive Guide

 • All my friends and immediate family will attend the event;

-• I love my man so much;
+• I love my future husband so much;

 • I know he loves me too;